Alternative Work Schedule Procedure and Location

-- Managers may require employees to be on site as needed for work-related meetings or other events that may occur on a regularly scheduled telecommute day.
+- Managers may require employees to be on site as needed for work-related meetings or other events that may occur on a scheduled telecommute day.

-- If employee misses a meeting they are responsible for contacting others for meeting information and potential assignments.
+- If an employee misses a meeting they are responsible for contacting others for meeting information and potential assignments.

 - Must manage regularly scheduled hours on weeks where there is a University holiday.
 Holiday, sick time, and vacation will be prorated based on number of hours worked.
 Employees receive full-time holiday pay of 8 hours.
 A sick day must be reported as the number of hours scheduled for the missed day.
 The employee must be diligent with their manager to ensure all work hours are completed and that vacation/holiday are used.
 Time off requests must include a CC to the IT Business Office for addition to ITD Calendar.

 - Telecommuters are expected to adhere to University rules, regulations, policies, and procedures regarding security and confidentiality.